-Erika said she went into the placement with some hesitations about how she would be able to contribute to health outcomes within a relatively short timeframe and without knowing the local language, Tetum - but she was pleasantly surprised.
+Erika went into the placement with some hesitations about how she would be able to contribute to health outcomes within a relatively short timeframe and without knowing the local language, Tetum, but she was pleasantly surprised.

-She said, "I was putting all of the skills I had learned in my program into practice.
-I was respected and treated as a professional, and the positive feedback that I received upon the submission and presentation of my final report after my placement was a definitive moment."
+"I was putting all of the skills I had learned in my program into practice.
+I was respected and treated as a professional, and the positive feedback that I received upon the submission and presentation of my final report after my placement was a definitive moment", she said.

 She recalls the satisfying moment she received an email informing her that her report was going to be disseminated among the National Institute of Health network and their wider health partners.
 "It was great to know that my findings would not be abandoned on a shelf.
-They would be used in a series of discussions and meetings to influence program operations and national policies", said Erika.
+They would be used in a series of discussions and meetings to influence program operations and national policies."

 Months later, Erika was notified again that the presentation that she had developed and presented during her placement was going to be used at an annual showcase with national leaders, trainers, and health workers in attendance.